 Continue along Corso Ovidio…

 The Medieval Aqueduct is one of the rarest and most beautiful examples in the whole of Europe.
-It was built in 1256 during the reign of the Swabian King Manfredi when Sulmona was part of the Kingdom of Two Sicilies and enjoyed a position of importance both politically and economically; not only in Abruzzo but within the kingdom as a whole.
-It has 21 magnificent arches and stretches over 100m.
+It was built in 1256 during the reign of the Swabian King Manfredi.
+At this time, Sulmona was part of the Kingdom of Two Sicilies and enjoyed a position of importance both politically and economically; not only in Abruzzo but within the kingdom as a whole.
+The aqueduct has 21 magnificent arches and stretches over 100m.

 Piazza Garibaldi is the main square and has a large Baroque fountain.
-A Palio style medieval festival and horse race known as the Giostra Cavalleresca takes place here every year in the Summer.
+A Palio-style medieval horse race known as the Giostra Cavalleresca takes place here every year in the summer.
 On Easter Sunday, crowds gather here to witness the ‘Madonna che Scappa in Piazza’.
-On the south side of the Piazza is the The square hosts a market twice a week on Wednesdays and Saturdays and is the town’s principal event arena.
+The square hosts a market twice a week on Wednesdays and Saturdays and it is the town’s principal event arena.

 Walk right to the opposite end of the piazza to see two churches.